Optimal Auction Design with Contingent Payments and Costly Verification: Solving for an optimal mechanism

 Finally, the interim transfers are pinned down by incentive compatibility.
 The information rent for type $\th_i$ is given by

-This expression is similar to that in a cash auction, except the allocation probability in the integral is scaled by the factor $1 - \Phi_i$.\footnote{This expression for the information rent is reminiscent of that in the probabilistic verification model of \cite{ball2019probabilistic}.
-In both cases, verification dampens (but does not eliminate) the marginal effect of the allocation $Q_i^\ast(z_i)$ on the information rent of all higher types.} From \eqref{eq:Psi}, we see that for each report $\th_i$, the term $\Phi_i(\th_i)$ lies between $0$ (when no income is subject to royalties) and $\phi_i$ (when all income is subject royalties at rate $\phi_i$).
-It can be verified that the upfront transfer $t_i^\ast ( \th_i, \th_{-i})$ is increasing in $\th_i$.
+This expression is similar to that in a cash auction, but here the allocation probability in the integral is scaled by the factor $1 - \Phi_i$.
+From \eqref{eq:Psi}, we see that for each report $\th_i$, the term $\Phi_i(\th_i)$ is between $0$ (when no income is subject to royalties) and $\phi_i$ (when all income is subject to royalties at rate $\phi_i$).

 Bayesian incentive compatibility depends only on interim payments.
-The particular transfer rule $t_i^\ast$ and royalty rule $r_i^\ast$ in \cref{MAINTHEOREM} have some desirable properties.
+The particular payment rules in \cref{MAINTHEOREM} are chosen for their special properties.
 Transfers and royalty payments are always nonnegative.
+Equilibrium penalties are zero.
 Agent $i$ pays an upfront transfer only if he wins the asset.
 Moreover, the mechanism $(q^\ast, t^\ast, r^\ast, a^\ast, p^\ast)$ is dominant-strategy incentive compatible and dominant-strategy individually rational.
 Whatever agent $i$ believes about his opponents' reports, it is optimal for him to participate in the mechanism and then report truthfully at every stage.
+Since $q_i^\ast (\th_i, \th_{-i})$ is weakly increasing in $\th_i$ and $\pi_i^\ast (\th_i)$ is weakly decreasing in $\th_i$, it follows from dominant-strategy incentive compatibility that $t_i^\ast ( \th_i, \th_{-i})$ is weakly increasing in $\th_i$.

-\cref{fig:roy} plots agent $i$'s total equilibrium payment, as a function of his income realization, for two different winning type reports.
-More precisely, fix a vector $\th_{-i}$ of reports by agent $i$'s opponents.
-Consider two types $\th_i'$ and $\th_i''$, with $\th_i' < \th_i''$, such that $q_i^\ast ( \th_i', \th_{-i}) = 1$ and $q_i^\ast ( \th_i'', \th_{-i}) = 1$.
-For both reports $\th_i'$ and $\th_i''$, we plot agent $i$'s total equilibrium payment as a function of his realized income $\pi_i$ from the asset.
-In equilibrium, he reports his income truthfully, so penalties are zero.
-Thus, the total payment is the sum of the transfer and the royalty. \cref{fig:roy} illustrates two important properties of the optimal mechanism.
+\begin{rem}[Noisy auditing] We have assumed that an audit perfectly reveals the winner's income.
+If the auditing technology instead generates a noisy, unbiased signal of the winner's income, then we show that the principal's optimal payoff is unchanged.
+Formally, suppose that an audit of the winning agent $i$ generates a random signal $\z_i$, where $\E [ \z_i | \pi_i] = \pi_i$.
+Assume that the conditional signal distribution is weakly increasing in $\pi_i$ (with respect to first-order stochastic dominance).
+We impose the analog of \cref{L:punishment_constraint}, with $\z_i$ in place of $\pi_i$.
+We show that the principal's optimal payoff is the same as in the main model.
+This payoff is achieved by using essentially the same mechanism as in \cref{MAINTHEOREM}, except that the penalty rule is $\tilde{p}_i ( \th, \pi_i', \z_i) = (\z_i - \pi_i') \phi_i$.
+Thus, $\E_{\z_i | \pi_i} [\tilde{p}_i ( \th, \pi_i', \z_i)] = (\pi_i - \pi_i') \phi_i$.
+For the proof, see \cref{sec:noisy_auditing}. \end{rem}